 Customer support reps have to deal with stress every day, and it’s not just because they often encounter angry customers.
 Aside from this, shifting schedules can add to their everyday burdens.

-Thus, it’s important to provide them a space to relax and re-energize.
-For instance, you can create a sleeping quarters for those who want to take naps during breaks.
-Some companies also build areas for sports and video games, while others provide free beverages such as coffee, fruit juices, and tea.
+Thus, it’s important to provide a space where they can relax and re-energize.
+For instance, you can create sleeping quarters for those who want to take naps during breaks.
+Some companies also opt to build areas for sports and video games, while others provide free beverages such as coffee, fruit juices, and tea.
 These fun zones don’t just boost employee engagement, they also allow agents to get to know one another and build great friendships within the workplace.